rmnobarra/rmnobarra.github.io/_posts/2024-08-09-system-design.md

 ![Usability Tactics](https://rmnobarradev.blob.core.windows.net/rmnobarradev/usability_tactics.png)

+**User-Initiated Support**: Focuses on providing users with the tools to interact with the system efficiently and intuitively, responding to their actions and allowing for error correction.

+**System-Initiated Support**: The system takes a more proactive role, using models to predict user behavior and provide assistance or feedback.

 **Maintain a Task Model**: Understand the tasks users want to perform with the system.

 **Maintain a User Model**: Create personas and use cases to represent different types of users and their needs.